-____
+____ Varies by school (please check all that apply above)

-To the best of your knowledge, did School Turnaround AmeriCorps members provide direct services to individual students or to the whole classroom or school during the 2014-15 school year?
+To the best of your knowledge, do School Turnaround AmeriCorps members provide direct services to individual students, to the whole classroom, or to all students in the school during the 2015-16 school year?
 (Check all that apply.)

 __ AmeriCorps programming was targeted to individual students